 Cost: the Freshchat API is also free to use with the limitation to 10 team members and 10,000 website visitors.
 If you exceed the limit, the charge is $15 per month.

 After you integrate this API, Waze application can locate and mark an address on the map or start a navigation session to an address or destination.
 Note that the Waze Navigational API is specific to cars and relies on the user’s information.

 Though it’s quite a good alternative to other APIs, using it makes no sense, if most of your curiers do not drive cars.

 Let’s look at two of TomTom's APIs — NavAPP and MapLibrary.
 With them, you can add custom mapping features to the app.
 These APIs enable static and interactive maps to be displayed in any mobile and/or web application.
 TomTom real-time map making technology provides users with the most accurate and up-to-date maps.

 Cost: it is free for under 2,500 requests per day.
 For bigger amounts, the charge goes from $25.

-We at Fulcrum will be happy to assist you on every stage of creating your own food delivery app.
-We are real IT nerds who want your idea to become a success and bring results.
+We at Fulcrum, will be happy to assist you on every stage of creating your own food delivery app.
+Fulcrum is a team real IT nerds who want your idea to become a success and bring results.

-We prepared a free checklist for you to see how far you are in building a food delivery app.
+That's why we prepared a free checklist for you to see how far you are in building on demand delivery app.
 Click ‘Download’ and check your progress.